nikomatsakis/babysteps/babysteps/_posts/2023-05-09-giving-lending-and-async-closures.md

 It requires some changes to the `FnMut` trait which, somewhat surprisingly, are backwards compatible I believe.
 It also requires us to change how we interpret `-> impl Trait` when in a trait bound (and likely in the value of an associated type); this could be done (over an Edition if necessary) but it introduces some further questions without clear answers.

-This blog post itself isn't a real proposal, but it's a useful ingredient to use when discussing the right shape for async clsoures.
+This blog post itself isn't a real proposal, but it's a useful ingredient to use when discussing the right shape for async closures.

 ## Giving traits